 - a.
 Invitation to Bid (ITB) means an advertised competitive solicitation which includes minimum qualifications and a definitive scope of work or precise specifications, where award(s) is made to the lowest responsive and responsible bidder. - b.
 Bidder or Proposer means an individual or business that submits a bid or proposal in response to a solicitation issued by the Town. - c.
 Competitive Negotiations means a one or two-step solicitation issued under the Competitive Sealed Procurement process where proposals are sought and the Town enters into competitive negotiations to determine the proposal that IS most advantageous to the Town. - d.
-Change Order or Modification is a unilateral or bilateral written order amending a Contract. - e.
+Change Order or Modification is a unilateral or bilateral written order amending a - e.
 Contract means all types of binding agreements, including purchase orders, executed by the Town Manager or his designee. - f.
 Contractor or Vendor means any individual or business having a contract with the Town. - g.
 Cooperative Procurement means procurement conducted by or on behalf of more than one public procurement entity. - h.
 Local Business means a Bidder/Proposer having a business located within the boundaries of the Town from which the goods or services will be furnished. - i.
 Professional Services means any service where the Town is obtaining advice, instruction or specialized work from an individual or business specifically qualified in a particular area where the main thrust is in intellectual ability, and whose profession is regulated by the State of Florida.
 Such services do not lend themselves solely to price competition but to qualifications and price. - j.
-Public Entity means any agency of the federal, state, any local government, or any nonprofit organization. - k.
-Request for Qualifications (RFQ) means a formal solicitation typically used for Professional Services where the initial ranking and selection is based on businesses qualifications without price being used as a factor.
+Public Entity means any agency of the federal, state, any local government, or any non-profit organization. - k.
+Request for Qualifications (RFQ) means a formal solicitation typically used for Professional Services where the initial ranking and selection is based on businesses qualifications without price being used as a factor. - 1.
+Request for Price Quote (RPQ) means an informal solicitation where written responses are obtained from businesses, without formal advertising or receipt of sealed bids. - m.
+Request for Proposals (RFP) means a formal solicitation where the ranking and selection is based on a combination of business qualifications and price.